 My 28 Favorite Things to do in Bali - Understand

-Bali is one of the planet’s hottest creations.
-It’s very humid and very hot at the same time.
-Bali beaches aren’t that great (they usually have gray or dark sand) but the west coast beaches offer great surfing.
+Bali is one of the planet's hottest creations.
+It's very humid and very hot at the same time during December - April.
+July and August have much lower humidity and the sea can be of much cooler temperatures.
+Bali beaches aren't that great (they usually have gray or dark sand) but the west coast beaches offer great surfing.

 My 28 Favorite Things to do in Bali - Get Around

 As always on the Indonesian archipelago, people are addicted to their cars and motorcycles.